 With the goal of realizing effective corporate governance, every year since 2015, we have evaluated the overall effectiveness of the Board of Directors and disclosed a summary of the results.
 The evaluation method includes a questionnaire and discussion.
 Furthermore, to ensure objectivity, the evaluation is conducted using a third-party perspective (external consultants), and the discussion is also facilitated by external consultants to organize the points objectively and provide support.
-Following the discussion, based on the results of analysis produced through the discussion at the Board of Directors, initiatives to enhance the effectiveness of the Board of Directors are shared.
+Following the discussion, the Chairperson of the Board of Directors and the Board of Directors Secretariat held a series of discussions to address challenges and issues to further improve the effectiveness of the Board of Directors based on which the Board of Directors ultimately reviewed and concluded a summary of the Board of Directors' evaluation including future initiatives.
 In order to pursue "Making people's lives healthier, safer and more fulfilling" in our Corporate Philosophy, we continue to work to strengthen corporate governance, an important part of our management platform, and to enhance transparency.
-An overview of the evaluation of the Board of Directors is published on our website.
+A summary of the evaluation of the Board of Directors is published on our website.